Leo666111/Virus-testing/README.md

 # Virus-testing
-This is educational purposes only
+This is educational purposes only and i am not responsible of any misuse of this